Jabble/tamu-rdm-workshops/modules/data-documentation.md

 # Data documentation
 ## Objectives
-- Understand relevant information to document
+- Identify relevant project-level and data-level documentation.
-- Differentiate lab notebooks, codebooks, and readme files
+- Recognize the purpose of documentation tools such as lab notebooks, codebooks, and readme files.

 ## Introduction
-Plan management -> **Collect and store**  -> Assure quality -> **Analyze and present** -> **Share and preserve**
+Plan management -> **Collect and store**  -> Assure quality -> Analyze and present -> Share and preserve

-In this module, we'll focus on documenting important parts of your workflow to help you later write your thesis or dissertation, and to make sure you can share your data.
+In this module, we'll focus on documenting important parts of your workflow to help you share information about your project with your advisor, write your thesis or dissertation, and to ensure your data are useful later.

 ## Why document
 "You may be on intimate terms with your dataset while you are collecting and analysing it, but remembering that the variable "sglmemgp" means single member of group, or the exact procedure you used to transform or derive particular variables, could potentially become difficult months or years later."